lasse-steinnes/Sharp_Data_Access_SQL_Client/README.md

 > SQL Script to create a database.

-> SQL Client to read from a database.
+> SQL Client applied to read from a database in C# .NET framework.

 > Repository design pattern.